jensbambauer/seriale/site/content/seriale-pro.md

       reversed: true
       image: /img/business-days.jpg
       headline: "Conference & Networking"
-      text: "The Conference days offers a large conference and networking program for the creative industry.
+      text: "The Seriale Pro offers a large conference and networking program for the creative industry.
 Established international experts will present exclusive insights on the mechanisms of the global digital series market and talk about the latest developments and trends.
-Various possibilities for distribution, co-production and branded content will be presented and discussed in panels.
+Various possibilities for distribution and co-production will be presented and discussed in panels.
 Brand new project ideas will be presented and above all, this event invites to network and make new connections."
   - partial: text-and-image
-    headline: Business Meetings & Digital Market
+    headline: DIMA DIGITAL MARKET
     data:
       image: /img/market.jpg
-      headline: "Germany's Market for Digital Series"
+      headline: "Business Meetings & Get Together"
-      text: "The Business Meetings & Digital Market offer individual filmmakers, various companies, and institutions from the media industry the opportunity to meet potential business partners and expand their network in a one-on-one meeting format.
-This festival event brings together a variety of international, regional, and nationwide players from different sectors of the industry."
+      text: "At the DIMA Digital Market, a range of exhibitors will present their companies, festivals, projects, or organizations.
+Through a dedicated booking system, attendees can arrange exclusive one-on-one meetings, offering a unique opportunity to connect directly with industry professionals.<br><br>The Business Meetings provide a wide range of networking opportunities across the media and creative industries.
+Alongside filmmakers, participants include marketing agencies, sound studios, musicians, freelance artists, authors, social media professionals, businesses, and organizations, such as those interested in image films or social media solutions, as well as many other creative and commercial stakeholders.
+This event brings together a dynamic mix of international, national, and regional players from across the industry."
   # - partial: text-and-image
   #   headline: die Seriale in the videmic app
   #   data: